grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 }
 ```

-how exactly are we going to pass all of this information back to the user when the `train.ReserveSeats(seatCount)` call you invented is not expected to return anything?
+That's a lot of info we need to pass back to the user.
+How exactly are we going to do that when the `train.ReserveSeats(seatCount)` call you invented is not expected to return anything?

-**Johnny:** Ah, yes, I almost forgot - we've got the `ReservationInProgress` instance that we passed to the factory, but not here, right?
+**Johnny:** Ah, yes, I almost forgot - we've got the `ReservationInProgress` instance that we passed to the factory, but not yet to the command, right?
 The `ReservationInProgress` was invented exactly for this purpose - to gather the information necessary to produce a result of the whole operation.
 Let me just quickly update the Statement:

 ```csharp
 [Fact] public void